 Critical and Visual Studies, BA

-Students are afforded the opportunity to pursue individually tailored paths of study grounded in a core curriculum emphasizing both theoretical foundations and practical applications.
-CritViz provides unparalleled opportunities to merge the liberal arts and the social sciences through the lens of visual and material culture.
+Students are encouraged to pursue individual paths of study grounded in a core curriculum emphasizing both theoretical foundations and practical applications.
+Critical and Visual Studies merges the liberal arts and the social sciences with the study of visual and material culture.
 Our innovative program emphasizes the importance of being able to write persuasively, represent one’s ideas effectively, and to communicate efficiently.
-These skills are honed through the systematic and rigorous study of the artistic, social, and political meanings of cultural and aesthetic production.
-In the Critical and Visual Studies program, every aspect of social life—from street art to political systems; music and underground media to cinema and high fashion; and sustainability and the environment to the global economy—is a potential subject of study.
+These skills are honed through the systematic and rigorous study of the social, political, and artistic meanings of cultural and aesthetic production.
+In the Critical and Visual Studies program, every aspect of social life— art, political systems, music, media, fashion, sustainability and the environment in a global economy—is a potential object of study.

 The Liberal Arts and Sciences Context at Pratt: Strong Foundations, Multidisciplinary Programs